BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

-CACMinefieldMult - float - multipicator for minefield triggering chance, default 1.0 MINIMAP_JAMMED - float if greater than 0 minimap for this unit will be random gray pixels instead of real minimap MINIMAP_UNITS_JAMMED - float if greater than 0 enemy units will not be shown on minimap while this unit is selected
+CACMinefieldMult - float - multipicator for minefield triggering chance, default 1.0 MINIMAP_JAMMED - float if greater than 0 minimap for this unit will be random gray pixels instead of real minimap MINIMAP_UNITS_JAMMED - float if greater than 0 enemy units will not be shown on minimap while this unit is selected CACWeaponBlocked - bool is true weapon is counted as blocked.
+Note you can't unblock weapon blocked by
+                   another weapon (blockWeaponsInMechLocations, blockWeaponsInInstalledLocation).
+				   But you can block weapon by stat effect.

 DamageReductionMultiplierAll can be locational DamageReductionMultipliers for weapon categories can be locational